nus-te3201/website/admin/index.md

 **_Basic_ Functionality**:

 1. PAC interface can be text-based (i.e., no need for a graphical UI)
-1. PAC helps with storing and retrieving at least **one type of data** that is useful to the user. e.g. details of contacts, todo items, appointments, deadlines, reminders, technical terms to remember, etc. Here is an example interaction between a user and a PAC that deals with TODO items:
+1. PAC helps with storing and retrieving at least **one type of data** that is useful to the user.
+Some examples of different types of data (you can pick one of them): details of contacts, todo items, appointments, deadlines, reminders, technical terms to remember, etc. Here is an example interaction between a user and a PAC that deals with TODO items:
    ```
    >> Hi, I'm PAC.
 What can I do to help you with your TODOs?